 The following is an article from the September 2021 issue of "Get Your Ducks in a Row" Carolina Family Estate Planning's free newsletter.
-You can read the rest of the issue, as well as back issues of our newsletter online at www.carolinafep.com/library/newsletters/ or subscribe for free at www.carolinafep.com/newsletter.cfm
+You can subscribe for free to our newsletter at www.carolinafep.com/newsletter.cfm

 Back in June, I attended a conference dedicated to furthering people’s knowledge of Alzheimer’s and dementia with several other elder-law and estate planning attorneys from around the country.
 I attended panels and talks from a variety of different experts and learned a lot that I could take back to our firm, as well as share directly with you.
 Even if you don’t have a family member or loved one who is suffering from dementia, anyone can benefit from knowing a little more about it!